-Leading Millennials entails understanding that they’re mobile first, not especially tied to traditional models of work, and want to have a say in their own destinies.
-Here at Unito, literally everyone in the company other than our founders Marc, John, and Eryk are Millennials.
+Leading millennials entails understanding that they’re mobile first, not especially tied to traditional models of work, and want to have a say in their own destinies.
+Here at Unito, literally everyone in the company other than our founders Marc, John, and Eryk are millennials.
 We’re a company that’s basically composed of and tailored to millennials, so we’ve learned a few optimal ways of leading them.

-1. Master leading Millennials, not managing
+1. Master leading millennials, not managing them

 2. Show the value of their work

-Companies where employees feel engaged, are part of the decision making process, and are given an opportunity to personally improve and grow, are more profitable, have better customer engagement, and see lower employee churn.
+Companies where employees feel engaged, are part of the decision-making process, and are given an opportunity to personally improve and grow, are more profitable, have better customer engagement, and see lower employee churn.
 One of the key ways to keep employees of all ages engaged in their work, is to show them how their contribution to the company is also part of their contribution to their own development.

 3. Life is full of learning opportunities